luisrowley/full-stack-search/README.md

 - A rate-limiter should also be considered for limiting API requests from given IP addresses to a certain maximum value.
 This could also be implemented as a middleware with a config file for setting specific limits per each endpoint.
 With this solution we provide a first layer of protection against DDOS attacks to our services.

+- Regex queries were implemented as a solution to partial matches given the relatively small size of the collections, but this is not the most performant approach for large datasets.
+While indexed queries would pose the problem of being limited to prefix and exact matches, a tool like ElasticSearch would accomodate partial matches and provide a more scalable alternative.

 ### Other improvements

 #### Database connection